Print

 3. Toss in the cooked broccoli and veggie stock and let that simmer for a few minutes.

 4. Add in the cream cheese and half of the shredded mozzarella and parmesan.
-Stir until all of the cheese is melted and forms a nice creamy sauce.
+Stir until the cheese is melted and forms a nice creamy sauce.

 Fill and bake the squash

-2. Add the creamy chicken sausage and broccoli filing to the mixing bowl with the squash and stir it all together.
+2. Add the creamy chicken sausage and broccoli filling to the mixing bowl with the squash and stir it all together.
 Omg, it is so good!

-3. Fill each half of the squash with the filing and top with the remaining cheese.
+3. Fill each half of the squash with the filling and top with the remaining cheese.

 4. Set the oven to broil and cook the squash for 1-2 minutes to melt the cheese.